silverstripe/silverstripe-lessons-v4/README.md

 ### Creating a DataObject for $many_many

 Let's turn our focus back to the `ArticlePage` now and see that each article is associated with many categories.
-We can imagine that in the CMS, we want a list of selectable categories, perhaps checkboxes, that are offered to each article.
+We can imagine in the CMS that we'll want a list of selectable categories, perhaps checkboxes, that are offered to each article.
 The first thing we'll need to do is set up a place to manage the categories.
 There are several different ways you can do this.
-It really depends on what kind of user experience you want to create, but for now, let's stick them on the ArticleHolder object, so that, conceivably, another `ArticleHolder` page could provide its own set of distinct categories.
+It really depends on what kind of user experience you want to create, but for now let's stick them on the ArticleHolder object.
+This way, if a content editor adds another `ArticleHolder` page, it will have the ability to provide its own distinct set of categories.

 #### Managing the ArticleCategory objects